 Ironically, on my last trip I also had to go buy a belt and I also had to buy a scarf and toque so I’m thinking next trip it’d probably be smart to maybe pack those too.

 I mean, there’s only so many belts a man needs.
 Not to mention scarves and toques.

 It was also time to get a haircut.
-My spiky hair was become a little too spiky so I just got it all shaved off.
+My spiky hair was becoming a little too spiky so I just got it all shaved off.